-- The data from this survey will confirm my speculation that, while many companies are using online screening and assessment, few are collecting the metrics needed to help them understand the true value it is providing.
-This is a problem that must be addressed, and I hope that verifying its existence will help to serve as a wake-up call.
+- The data from this survey will confirm our speculation that while many companies are using online screening and assessment tools, few are collecting the metrics needed to help them understand the true value they are providing.
+This is a problem that must be addressed, and we hope that verifying its existence will help to serve as a wake-up call.

 All survey responses are confidential and individual responses will not be shared with anyone.
 By participating, you will help provide yourself and other members of the ERE community with up-to-date, accurate information about trends in the use of online screening and assessment tools.